Category: Story

 By 2026, WebP has become the new standard.
 ImResizer reports that WebP can make files 30% smaller than JPEGs without losing visual quality.
 Most browsers and websites now accept this format without any issues.

-It is a technical reality that you can’t really turn a tiny KB file back into a high-quality MB file.
-As ImResizer points out, while tools can “inflate” a file size by adding empty data, they can’t bring back lost detail.
+It is a technical reality that you cannot really turn a tiny KB file back into a high-quality MB file.
+As ImResizer points out, while tools can “inflate” a file size by adding empty data, they cannot bring back lost detail.
 Always keep your original high-resolution photos safe before you start compressing.

 Advanced Tactics: Stripping EXIF Data to Save Extra Space